NibbleClassic/NibbleClassic-Nest-Wallet/docs/forking-nest.md

 ### Decimal point

-TurtleCoin uses 2 decimal points.
+NibbleClassic uses 2 decimal points.
 When you forked it, if you changed the parameter _CRYPTONOTE_DISPLAY_DECIMAL_POINT_, you should also change some pieces of code in Nest:

-- in turtlecoinwalletdrpcgo/walletdrpc.go:
+- in nibbleclassicwalletdrpcgo/walletdrpc.go:

     - in func RequestBalance(...), replace the two occurrences of "100" by 10 exponent the decimal points you chose. e.g. If you chose 5, divide by 100000.